Adromischus marianiae 'Alveolatus'

 Adromischus marianae f. alveolatus, Adromischus alveolatus

 Adromischus marianiae 'Alveolatus' is a small, much-branched, perennial leaf succulent that grows up to 6 inches (15 cm) tall.
-The stem is thick, ascending, often constricted at the base, up to 0.8 inch (2 cm) long and up to 0.2 inch (0.5 cm) in diameter.
+The stems are thick, ascending, often constricted at the base, up to 0.8 inch (2 cm) long and up to 0.2 inch (0.5 cm) in diameter.
 The leaves are horizontal to erect, usually symmetrical, sub-spherical to obovate or elliptic, warty, sometimes with small tubercles, grey-green to grayish brown, up to 1.4 inches (3.5 cm) long and up to 0.8 inch (2 cm) wide.
-The flowers are green, tinged with pink, up to 0.5 inch (1.2 cm) long.
+The flowers are green, tinged with pink and up to 0.5 inch (1.2 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).